 3. User reviews

-Reviews can influence your potential customers to make a decision.
+Google’s most relevant reviews can influence your potential customers to make a decision.
 Simply put, a positive review can convince a website user to get your service while a negative review can make the user say no.

 Prioritizing your reviews can also help your listing rank higher in Google Maps and Google search results in general.
 Among all the ranking factors, reviews cause much worry among business owners as reviews can either pull your business up or pull your business down.